 Vegetable-tanning is the ancient, traditional method for producing leather.
 Undoubtedly physical and hard work, requiring artisanal skill.
 This method is free from harmful chemicals.
 We chose to use vegetable tanned leather because of the history that ties it to Morocco and it's people.
 When I first arrived in Morocco I was truly amazed by the craft of the locals and just how proud they were of their rich history, enticing me to learn more.
-The tanners were believed to have been the first to settle in Marrakesh over one thousand years ago, and here they remain still using the same ancient techniques to produce Moroccan leather.
+The tanners were believed to have been the first to settle in Marrakech over eight hundred years ago, and here they remain still using the same ancient techniques to produce Moroccan leather.

 This method of tanning produces beautiful leather that is very different to leather that we are accustom to seeing and using.
 The first thing you'll notice about our bags is they have a 'earthy' smell about them.
-This is because of the natural ingredients used while turning the hide into leather, however with just a few uses the smell diminishes and eventually will be completely gone.
+This is because of the natural elements used while turning the hide into leather, however with just a few uses the smell diminishes and eventually will be completely gone.

 Here you can see a brand new Rivers backpack vs one which has travelled the world with me